 1st Sunday of the Month (Come & Try Us Ride)

 This is a good way for you to try riding with a cycling club.
 So, if you want to join a club, but have not done so before, perhaps because you are unsure about your pace and the distance, this is for you.
 If you are below age 18 and age 12 or over you are also welcome to join us on this ride, but please check our requirements for Young Riders first.

-We meet in Bedford Square, Tavistock, at 9.30am for a ride of 25 miles.
-We ride on quiet roads and cycle paths and have a break for coffee and cake at Yelverton before returning to Tavistock between 12:00 – 12:30.
-If you want to give us a try there is no need to join the club first, just turn up in Bedford Square and make yourself known to the ride leader, who will be able to answer any questions you may have, and enjoy the ride.
+We meet for coffee at Church Lane restaurant, Tavistock, at 9.00am, leaving at 9.30am for a ride of 25 miles.
+We ride on quiet roads and cycle paths at a gentle pace and have a break for coffee and cake at Yelverton before returning to Tavistock between 12:00 – 12:30.
+If you want to give us a try there is no need to join the club first, just turn up at Church Lane and make yourself known to the ride leader, who will be able to answer any questions you may have, and enjoy the ride.
 We won’t leave anyone behind!

 When choosing which group to ride in, please make use of the pace/distance guidelines for each group shown opposite / below.
 Please also bear in mind that these are only guidelines and both pace and distance will vary across all groups depending on route, terrain and weather.